ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 Self-describing formats contain information about the structure of the data in the data itself, it can be some header with a description, a binary type tree, or some kind of table.
-To automatically infer a schema from files in such formats, ClickHouse reads a part of the data containing information about the types and convert it into a schema of the ClickHouse table.
+To automatically infer a schema from files in such formats, ClickHouse reads a part of the data containing information about the types and converts it into a schema of the ClickHouse table.

 ## Formats with -WithNamesAndTypes suffix {#formats-with-names-and-types}

-ClickHouse supports some text formats with suffix -WithNamesAndTypes.
+ClickHouse supports some text formats with the suffix -WithNamesAndTypes.
 This suffix means that the data contains two additional rows with column names and types before the actual data.
-While schema inference for such formats, ClickHouse reads first two rows and extracts column names and types.
+While schema inference for such formats, ClickHouse reads the first two rows and extracts column names and types.

 **Example**